 Our first stop is the famous Meiji Shrine, dedicated to the deified spirits of Emperor Meiji and his consort, Empress Shoken.
 As you enter the outstandingly lush parkland under a massive Torii gate (the first of many we'll see on our tour), the sights and sounds of the busy city are replaced by a tranquil forest.
 The serene atmosphere is great for a relaxing stroll and quiet reflection - it is also still a working religious site so you might be lucky enough to stumble upon a typical Japanese wedding ceremony.
 Then we move on to some of the city's most renowned quarters, including Omotesando Street - Tokyo’s answer to Rodeo Drive - full of luxury brand shops.

-Then on to one of the coolest streets in Tokyo (according to the kids, at least).
-The colourful and artsy Harajuku area is lined with trendy shops and fashion boutiques - it's the place to spot some of the most outrageous teenage trends and fashion.
 And then Akihabara, or Electric Town – it's a sensory treat for lovers of all things electronic.
 It has everything from the latest technology, cameras and computers - even one of the first stores devoted to personal robots.
 You won't know where to look first as the shops vie for your attention with bright neon signs.

 Today we'll savour some Japanese cuisine during an included lunch.

-Today we'll start in Askusa - an area centred around Sensoji Temple, Kaminarimon (Thunder Gate) and Nakamise shopping street.
+Tokyo - Today we'll start in Askusa - an area centred around Sensoji Temple, Kaminarimon (Thunder Gate) and Nakamise shopping street.
 You can stroll streets lined with traditional small houses and browse stalls filled with authentic souvenirs and quintessential Japanese goods.
 It’s a unique insight into the Tokyo of a hundred years ago.

 Then we'll hop on a boat down the Sumida River to Ginza, widely recognised as one of the world’s most luxurious shopping destinations.
 It’s brimming with ultra-modern department stores, boutiques, restaurants and coffee houses.